Accenture/mercury/guides/CHAPTER-9.md

 throw new AppException(400, "My custom error message", ex);
 ```

-Example-1 - a simple exception with status code (400) and an error message.
+Example-1 - a simple exception with status code (400) and an error message

-Example-2 - includes a nested exception (ex)
+Example-2 - includes a nested exception

 As a best practice, we recommend using error codes that are compatible with HTTP status codes.